freedomofpress/securedrop/docs/user_manual.md

 ![Source Interface](/docs/images/manual/source3.png)

 You should now see a screen that shows the unique codename that SecureDrop has generated for you.
 In the example screenshot below the codename is `**TODO**: add codename from screenshot`, but yours will be different.
 It is extremely important that you both remember this code and keep it secret.
-Memorize the code or write it down and keep it in a safe place, but do not save it on your computer.
 After submitting documents, you will need to provide this code to log back in and check for responses.

+The best way to protect your codename is to memorize it.
+If you cannot memorize it right away, we recommend writing it down and keeping it in a safe place at first, and gradually working to memorize it over time.
+Once you have memorized it, you should destroy the written copy.

 SecureDrop allows you to choose the length of your codename, in case you want to create a longer codename for extra security.
 Once you have generated a codename and put it somewhere safe, click `Continue`.